trinhhungfischer/chess-ai/README.md

 ## Analysis
 First, you must unzip chess.zip to get data.

 Second you should create a python virtual enviroment and activate it.
-If this package is not installed, please download Python and [this package](https://pypi.org/project/virtualenv/)
+If this package is not installed, please download Python and [this package](https://pypi.org/project/virtualenv/).
 ```
 virtualenv .venv
 source .venv/bin/activate
 ```
-After enviroment activation, you must install requirement by this command
+After enviroment activation, you must install requirement by this command.
 ```
 .venv/bin/pip install -r requirement.txt
 ```
-Now you can run the scripts in the analysis folder
+Now you can run the scripts in the analysis folder with this virtual environment.